Product Recall Notice Builder

 The notice follows the order safety regulators recommend, putting protection first:

-1. Headline — “Product Recall” plus the product, so it is unmistakable.
+1. Headline — “Product Recall” plus the product name, so it is unmistakable when scanned.

-2. Affected product — name, model/SKU, batch or serial range, and the sale period, so consumers can check if they are affected.
+2. Affected product — name, model or SKU, batch or serial range, and the sale period, so consumers can check whether their specific item is affected.

-3. The hazard — a plain-language description of the risk (fire, injury, contamination).
+3. The hazard — a plain-language description of the risk (fire, injury, contamination, choking hazard).
+State what can go wrong and what injury or harm could result.

-4. What to do now — the single most important action first: stop using, unplug, return.
+4. What to do now — the single most important action first: stop using, unplug, keep away from children, return.
+One clear instruction outperforms a list.

-5. Remedy — refund, free repair, or replacement, and exactly how to claim.
+5. Remedy — refund, free repair, or replacement, and exactly how to claim it.
+Make this as frictionless as possible.

 Only the details you enter are used; the tool simply structures them into a complete, scannable notice.